chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 ## Data Preview and Cleaning
 <img src="image/data structure.png">
-- The Data contain 20000 rows
+- The Data contain 20000 rows.
 - For the Categorical Data, from "american express/premium" to "person 1: health being", most of the column has 15745 rows of non-null data.
 - For the numerical data, from "act/int wine lovers" and beyond, most has 17052 non-null data.
 - a heatmap of missing data is create below to see it in a graphic way.